dabeedc/MKB/README.md

 abstract a couple of methods and to increase cohesion in my model class.
 Specifically, in ui.gui: the classes apart of the first type hierarchy are DialogBox, PrintBox, RateBox, AlertBox, and ExitConfirmationBox.
 My second type hierarchy includes: Rateable, Keyboard, Case, Keycaps, Plate, and Switches.
+## Phase 4: Task 3
+My Keyboard class was one area where there was very poor cohesion because the Keyboard class has methods that rated the individual components.
+To increase cohesion in this area, I introduced a type hierarchy with Rateable and therefore increased cohesion by making each individual component rateable.
+The individual components now may be rated separate from one another, and the keyboard also has its own rate method.

+I also removed PrintBox and RateBox as they were essentially the same (I was able to abstract this into DialogBox, and adding a new parameter to account for the width differences).
+I extended AlertBox and ExitConfirmationBox to this new DialogBox, as they are similar except with an added modality of persisting until closed.